-7. To be entitled to attend and vote at the Annual General Meeting (and for the purpose of the determination by the Company of the votes they may cast), members must be registered in the register of members of the Company at 10.00 AM 15 February 2010, (or, in the event of any adjournment, 48 hours before the time of the adjourned meeting).
-Changes to the register of members after the relevant deadline will be disregarded in determining the right of any person to attend and vote at the meeting.
+7. To be entitled to attend and vote at the Annual General Meeting (and for the purpose of the determination by the Company of the votes they may cast), members must be registered in the register of members of the Company at 6.00 p.m.
+14 February 2011, (or, in the event of any adjournment, 48 hours before the time of the adjourned meeting).
+Changes to the register of members after the relevant deadline will be disregarded in determining the right of any person to attend and vote at the Meeting.